U53RW4R3/SCPA/SCPA Phases/Operation Security/Online/TOR/Usage/Change TOR Circuit Identity.md

 - Check if you're connected to TOR

-`$ curl --silent https://check.torproject.org | grep -m 1 "Congratulations.
+`$ curl -s https://check.torproject.org | grep -m 1 "Congratulations.
 This browser is configured to use Tor."`

 ---
 ## References